 Traits: clever, witty, class-conscious

-Scholarly Name: the "E source" of Exodus, most of "Second Isaiah"
+Scholarly Name: the "E source" of Exodus, first chapters of "Second Isaiah"

 Throughout the Babylonian exile, before and after the destruction of Jerusalem, Ezekiel authored most of the stories of Exodus